es19488/UT_workshop_LMER/README.md

 Datasets: Explore the datasets - design_lexc.csv, groadner.csv, and context_amb.csv.

 Exercises: Practice with the provided exercises - Exercise 1.R, Exercise 2.R, and Exercise 3.R.

-Accessing Files: To access all the workshop materials, click on the "UT_lmer_workshop.zip" file.
-Download the raw file and unzip it to access the documents.

 Please make sure to attend the workshop with R and Rstudio already installed on your laptop.